acgeospatial/GRSG_lunchtime/01_GRSG_Setup_Env.md

 # Setup a virtual environment with basic Geo components
+This session was recorded and a copy of the video sent to all attendees.

 <b>This guide is for a windows</b> 10 installation and assumes that the user has installed anaconda prior.
 For more detailed context please see my website https://www.acgeospatial.co.uk/python-geospatial-workflows-prt1-anaconda/